Translating modern slavery supply chain policy ambitions into practice: activating behavioural triggers

 2) influence public policy implementation through departmental procurement policy, public procurement notes (PPNs), best practice contract management and changes to procurement evaluation processes

-3) influence updates to modern slavery legislation in at least the UK, Australia and New Zealand who currently are revising or tabling modern slavery legislation.
+3) contribute (indirectly) through official reviews, to amendments to modern slavery legislation in the UK, Australia and New Zealand, each of whom currently are revising or tabling modern slavery legislation (The UK timetable is yet to be established.
+Contribution here is through the 2024 Lords special inquiry).

 Sector Construction